AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

    ![content approval workflow wizard](./assets/develop-aem-projects/content-approval-start-wizard.png)

-1. We will add an additional field to the wizard that will be used to set the assignee of the first task in the workflow (see [Create the Workflow Model](#create-workflow-model): Step 5).
+1. We will add an additional field to the wizard that is used to set the assignee of the first task in the workflow (see [Create the Workflow Model](#create-workflow-model): Step 5).

    Beneath `../content-approval-start/jcr:content/items/column2/items` create a new node of type `nt:unstructured` named **"assign"**.
 We will use the Projects User Picker component (which is based off of the [Granite User Picker Component](https://experienceleague.adobe.com/docs/)).
 This form field makes it easy to restrict the user and group selection to only those belonging to the current project.